omgnetwork/ruby-sdk/README.md

 ### Understanding Metadata and Encrypted Metadata

 `metadata` and `encrypted_metadata` are fields you can use to store any kind of data.
-Formatted as dictionnaries (json/map/hash), they stored in the database with the referenced record. `encrypted_metadata` will be encrypted and not readable directly from a dump of the DB without the key, while `metadata` are stored in clear (and will potentially be searchable later).
+Formatted as dictionnaries (json/map/hash), they are stored in the database with the referenced record. `encrypted_metadata` will be encrypted and not readable directly from a dump of the DB without the key, while `metadata` are stored in clear (and will potentially be searchable later).

 ### All available methods